guru0720/ecommerce-myshop/README.md

 Server: XAMPP/Apache (Localhost)

-How to set in Local Serve->
+How to set in Local Server->

 Download ZIP File
 Extrect File